HappyPorch/uSplit/README.md

   <bindingRedirect oldVersion="0.0.0.0-7.0.0.0" newVersion="7.0.0.0" />
 </dependentAssembly>
 ```
-1. Copy both versions of log4net to bin
+1. Copy two versions of log4net to bin
   - see instructions bellow
 1. Add the app settings to web.config
   - provide the values you obtain from Google